Green Thumb Tips-April

 -

-Before transplanting, always make sure trees and shrubs are well watered to help
+always make sure trees and shrubs are not dry to help

 avoid transplant stress.